Code-Institute-Submissions/artontray-PROJECT4/README.md

   ## Testnet notations
   To provide a clearer indication of the level of difficulty of a Testnet, users could rate it on a scale of 1 to 5.
 This way, whether a user is a beginner or an expert, they will be able to determine if a Testnet is too challenging for their skill level.
 The actual difficulty score would be determined by the average of all users' ratings for each Testnet.

+  ## Password Recovery
+  Password recovery will give the possibility to Users to recover their account via registered email.
+  Step 1 : Register email
+  Step 2 : confirm Email
+  Step 3 : If need to recovery, a link will be sent to this email to activate recovery account.

 [Back to top](<#contents>)